Bulgaria and the euro: Joining ERM II

+From 2017

-Following the reelection of Borisov's government in 2017, he declared his intention apply to join ERM II, but Goranov elaborated that the government would only seek to join once the eurozone states were ready to approve the application, and that he expected to have clarity on the matter by the end of 2017.
-On taking the presidency of the EU Council in January 2018, Borisov indicated no clarification had been given but announced he was going to pursue applications for both ERM II and Schengen by July 2018 regardless.
-Bulgaria sent a letter to the Eurogroup in July 2018 expressing its desire to join ERM II and committing to enter into a "close cooperation" agreement with the EU banking union.
+When Borisov's government was re-elected in 2017, he declared his intention to apply to join ERM II, but Goranov elaborated that the government would only seek to join once the eurozone states were ready to approve the application, and that he expected to have clarity on the matter by the end of 2017.
+On taking the presidency of the EU Council in January 2018, Borisov indicated that no clarification had been given, but announced that he was going to pursue applications for both ERM II and Schengen by July 2018 regardless.
+Bulgaria sent a letter to the Eurogroup in July 2018 expressing its desire to join ERM II and committing to enter into a "close cooperation" agreement with the European banking union.

 In January 2019, Goranov said he hoped that Bulgaria could join the ERM II mechanism in July and introduce the euro on 1 January 2022.
-However, the first deadline was pushed back to July 2019 due to extra conditions requested by eurozone governments, namely that Bulgaria:
+However, the first deadline was deferred to July 2019 due to extra conditions requested by eurozone governments, namely that Bulgaria: